prashant4840/calculator.app/README.md

 - See a small **history tape** of recent calculations
 - Tap buttons and get a little ripple effect + display flash on `=`

-## How to run

-1. Download or clone the project.
-2. Open `index calculator.html` in your browser.
-3. Use either your mouse or your keyboard to start calculating.

 No additional setup or backend is required.

 ## Tech / concepts I practiced